crywolfe/project-uphold/README.md

 1. Clone this project from Github.
 2. Navigate into the newly created directory.
 3. run `npm install` (assuming the user has npm/node installed)
-4. `npm run start`
+4. run `npm run start`

 ### Deployed

 TBD
 ### Docker

-TBD

-To run the db run the following command in the root of the app.
+Note: All the commands below need to be run using a terminal shell and done so in the root folder of the app.

+1. Clone this project from Github.
+2. Ensure Docker is installed and running.
+3. Run `docker-compose down --remove-orphans`
-`docker-compose up -d`
+4. Run `docker-compose up -d`
+5. Run `npm run start`

-To connect to the databse directly
+To connect to the database directly
 `docker-compose exec db psql -U postgres -d uphold_data`

 ## Design